VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 While the book goes into ways to run the code written there elsewhere, I think it misses the mark for most people who are interested in using shaders for game development.
 If that's you, you're *probably* wanting to write shaders for Unity, Unreal, or Godot.
 In both cases, you may actually want to start by trying out visual shader programming, espically if you're not used to code. **However,** I do reccomend coming back to code at some point as the visual editors are usually both limited and generate kinda slow code.

-If you're using Unity, you'll want to use the built in [Shader Graph](https://unity.com/features/shader-graph) if you're using either the Scriptable Render Pipelines (SRP)  ( so the High Defintion Render Pipeline (HDRP) or .Universal Render Pipeline (URP)) Unfortunately, it doesn't work with the Built-In render pipeline (yes, it's confusing) - though you can use the $80 [Amplify Shader Editor](https://assetstore.unity.com/packages/tools/visual-scripting/amplify-shader-editor-68570) for Built-In.
+If you're using Unity, you'll want to use the built in [Shader Graph](https://unity.com/features/shader-graph) if you're using either the Scriptable Render Pipelines (SRP)  ( so the High Definition Render Pipeline (HDRP) or .Universal Render Pipeline (URP)) Unfortunately, it doesn't work with the Built-In render pipeline (yes, it's confusing) - though you can use the $80 [Amplify Shader Editor](https://assetstore.unity.com/packages/tools/visual-scripting/amplify-shader-editor-68570) for Built-In.
 If you're doing development for VR chat, this is probably your best bet unless you want to jump right into code - which is fine!
 You can do it!

 If you're using Unreal [TODO]